stewarda/Test/README.md

         scan_text='These report were generated automatically, please DO NOT REPLY'

-Update Report Template configuration file
+Update Report Template configuration file (Modify report_templates.py)
-  1.Modify report_templates.py    (Defines the VM and PC templates that will be used for report generation.
+(Defines the VM and PC templates that will be used for report generation.
 ID's of the templates can be found in Qualys)

 	#VM Report TemplateName: A360 Brief Summary Sev 1-5 (excluding non-running kernels)
         vm_template='1671283'